-This is the first implementation of Eye Control in Windows and it's aimed at providing a basic user interface for users with limited motoric skills, who cannot utilize a keyboard and mouse effectively and instead partially rely on eye tracking as a primary input of using a computer.
+This is the first implementation of Eye Control in Windows, and it’s aimed at providing a basic user interface for users with limited motoric skills who cannot utilize a keyboard and mouse effectively and instead partially rely on eye tracking as a primary input for using a computer.

-Tobii Dynavox offers a range of assistive eye tracking devices and advanced accessibility software powered by eye tracking.
-Most of these devices are also compatible with Eye Control in Windows, but please have in mind that Eye Control is a basic accessibility tool and is not as advanced as other accessibility software such as Windows Control by Dynavox.
-If you already own a Tobii Dynavox eye tracker or would like to obtain one, please visit https://www.tobiidynavox.com/en-US/landing-pages/td_and_microsoft/ for more information.
+For accessibility usage, Tobii Dynavox offers a range of assistive eye tracking devices and advanced accessibility software powered by eye tracking.
+Most of these devices are also compatible with Eye Control in Windows, but please have in mind that Eye Control is a basic accessibility tool and is not as advanced as other accessibility software, such as Windows Control by Dynavox.
+If you already own a Tobii Dynavox eye tracker or want one, please visit https://www.tobiidynavox.com/ for more information.

 Please have in mind that Windows Eye Control only supports US keyboard layouts.

 For more information and how to get started with Windows Eye Control, please also check https://support.microsoft.com/en-gb/help/4043921/windows-10-get-started-eye-control.

 - Ensure you have installed the latest version of Tobii Eye Tracking (2.10.20 or later) from tobiigaming.com/getstarted.
 You can check your current version by pressing the Tobii icon in the system tray - Settings - About.

 For Windows 10, you can calibrate through our application and the Eye Control menu.

 For Windows 11, you can only calibrate through our app.

 - Install the latest Windows Update, version 1709 OS build 16299.15 or later.

 - Once you have received and installed the update, you can find Eye Control in Windows Settings - Ease of Access - Other options.
 To enable it, toggle it on.